Monetization is a big problem for most publishers that are looking to make money online with their content.

-WordPress Ads or the name AdControl itself that is used around in settings panel suits much better than WordAds.
+WordPress Ads or the name AdControl itself that is used around in the settings panel suits much better than WordAds.

 - More Ad Format and Sizes

-WordAds was primarily built for WordPress.com websites and so had to take in consideration of hundreds of themes for the ad formats and sizes.
+WordAds was primarily built for WordPress.com websites and so had to take into consideration of hundreds of themes for the ad formats and sizes.

-Now that it has opened for a wider community, WordAds will definitely need to think about the needs of advanced blogs that use multiple ad sizes in different locations.
+Now that it has opened to a wider community, WordAds will definitely need to think about the needs of advanced blogs that use multiple ad sizes in different locations.

 - More Control Options:

 Controlling individual advertisements is an advanced option, but I feel even the basic configuration options such as where to display the ads on my blog is missing as of now.

 You cannot even disable the advertisement that appears at the bottom of the first post on the homepage.
 There’s no option to just have the sidebar ads running without other ads in the post.